Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 During preparations, we can't forget about our felines.
 Cats don't like change . . . it makes them feel uneasy, scared, and on top of that, they can see and feel the weather changing and their environment as well.
 Therefore, we mustn't forget that if the change in weather affects us, it certainly will affect them.

 Prepare Feral Cats as Well

-Do you take care of feral cats (unsocialized to people) that roam outside and do you provide them a soft place to sleep as well as provide them with fresh water and food to eat?
+Do you take care of feral cats (unsocialized to people) that roam outside?
+Do you provide them a soft place to sleep as well as provide them with fresh water and food to eat?
 Feral cats need help during the cold months just as much as indoor cats do.

-Providing shelter guarantees a feral cat a warm place to seek shelter from the cold weather.
+Providing shelter guarantees a feral cat a warm place to seek shelter from the cold weather, such as: